-(c) Antonio Olmos/HelpAge International Tubakwerwa received a loan from HelpAge's partner, Uganda Reach the Aged Association (URAA).
+(c) Antonio Olmos/HelpAge International Tubakwerwa received a loan from HelpAge's partner, URAA.

 She invested it in a market stall selling fruit and vegetables.
-The money she earns from this helps her to feed the seven grandchildren she cares for but as she gets older, her working life is getting harder and harder.
+The money she earns helps her to feed her seven grandchildren, but as she gets older her working life is getting harder and harder.

 She says: "Before my husband died, I used to work on the farm, growing fruit and vegetables.
 The produce was just for feeding the family.

 "My husband used to look after cows.
 When he died, it was up to me to do all the work.
 I now wake up at 6am and often don't get to bed until midnight.

 "I care for seven grandchildren, who all go to school.
 I wake up to get them ready and make their lunch.
 Then I walk 2km to the market and work there until 8pm.